mbfoss/dock.nvim/DEVELOPMENT.md

 - Needs pandoc (`brew install pandoc`). `nvim` is used only to refresh `doc/tags`, and is optional.
-- panvimdoc is fetched on first run and cached under `$XDG_CACHE_HOME`, pinned to the commit in `PANVIMDOC_COMMIT` — a tag can be moved, a commit cannot — so the help file is reproducible.
+- panvimdoc is fetched on first run and cached under `$XDG_CACHE_HOME`, pinned to the commit in `PANVIMDOC_COMMIT` (a tag can be moved, a commit cannot), so the help file is reproducible.
 - `PANVIMDOC_DIR` points at a checkout of your own instead.
 - Regenerate and commit `doc/` whenever `README.md` changes.